awsdocs/amazon-ecs-developer-guide/doc_source/using_efs.md

 ## Step 4: Configure Container Instances<a name="efs-config-instance"></a>

 After you've created your Amazon EFS file system in the same VPC as your container instances, you must configure the container instances to access and use the file system\.
-Your container instances must mount the Amazon EFS file system before the Docker daemon starts, or you can restart the Docker daemon after the file system is mounted\.

 **Configure a running container instance to use an Amazon EFS file system**